 We became The Parenting PATH: Positive Actions.
 Thriving Homes.

 The Parenting PATH has evolved to be much more than an agency that aims to prevent child abuse and neglect.
 We offer an array of services for all families to promote resilience, enhance positive family dynamics, and create more stable communities with a strengths-based approach.

 Kids are great.
 They deserve to be fed, sheltered, and clothed, to have the opportunity to grow to be safe with the people that they trust.
 Unfortunately for over 107,000 kids in North Carolina, this isn't the case.
 At The Parenting PATH, we're here to help.

 The Parenting PATH provides a variety of programs to prevent and treat child abuse.
-Today 10 different services or support groups are used in the prevention and treatment of child abuse and over 1,100 families are served in 10 counties in northwest North Carolina.
+Today 18 different services or programs are used in the prevention and treatment of child abuse and over 1,100 families are served in 8 counties in northwest North Carolina.

 Although some programs have a fee for service, the majority of services are free to the community.
 Our main office location is in Winston-Salem serving Forsyth and surrounding counties.
 We also have two satellite offices in Surry and Stokes Counties.

 Note: Financial information about this organization and a copy of its license are available from the Charitable Solicitation Licensing Section at 888-830-4989.
 The license is not an endorsement by the State.